LiiNen/CV_skeleton_provider/README.md

 Also providing img preprocessing methods, you can use it with simple options when you use specific imgs <br>

 ## How to use
+! prototxt file & caffemodel file are not included in both pypi package & project <br>
+! you should download these pre-trained models in website, and you can easily find it <br>
 ### using pip package (recommended)
 1. install pypi package
 ```bash